xXAI-botXx/paired_image-to-image_translation/README.md

 This fork changes a Pix2Pix Fork for applying NoiseModelling Dataset (also Base Simulation as input) and the PhysGen Dataset with the Pix2Pix Model.
 It also adds some helpful [run commands](#start-a-training-in-remote-ssh).<br>
 This fork also adds some other architecture try outs.
 All are collected under the name "Hexa Wave Net" but some are just transformer or other architectures.
 See the [Hexa Wave Net python file](./models/hexa_wave_net_model.py) for the different architectures.
 The new argument *--model_type* defines the used architecture.

-All Architectures got tested but all failed more or less.
-Most models had the right basic but had too many max values (black pixels).
-All tests where collected and anylzed with Weights and Bias and sharing the results would be too much storage for this repo, maybe I add the results as textual description here in this README.
+All Architectures got tested and some did made good results but it would need more engineering (learning rate, loss, ...) and testing to really tell about the results.

 I still think it is a interesting architecture and it is exciting to try out new/other architectures.
 So the architecture itself may fail for this task but see the architecture(s) as reference and maybe there is only a little issue and the architecture does work.